Tripod

 Lady Lackless Hat

-Proving that last bit might be a little bit tricky, but I’ve had worse.
-It all comes down to triangles.
-Back when I was new at this game the very first ‘bell ringing, penny dropping moment was when I thought about Kvothe’s mum, who we are specifically told was once a noble woman.
-That one clue to the past fits very nicely in many small ways elsewhere in the text, such as among her own skills is a glimpse of a noblewoman’s education, knowing all about court etiquette and protocol in high circles.
-She also has a good ear for classical languages and is an accoplished writer of lyrics.
-So we have a woman od noble birth who was suduced by cords of chorded song, fell in love, and ran away with, an Edema Ruh trouper.
-By an amazing coincidence, this exact same thing also happened to the previous Lackless heir who we discover was called Netalia, who also ran away with the travelling ravel.
+Back to the more recent Lockless family members then and I still remember when I was still new at this kkc game and my very first bell ringing, penny dropping moment was when I thought about Kvothe’s mum, who we are specifically told was once a noble woman.
+That one clue to the past fitted very nicely in many small ways with passages elsewhere in the text, such as that among her life skills is a glimpse of a noblewoman’s education that includes a flair for classical language alongside a comprehensive knowledge of court etiquette and protocol in high circles.
+So we have a woman of noble birth who was suduced by cords of chorded song, fell in love, and ran away with, an Edema Ruh trouper.
+By an amazing coincidence, this exact same thing also happened to the previous Lockless heir who we discover was called Netalia, who also ran away with the travelling ravel.
 Could it be possible that Netalia had simply changed her name to Laurian for the usual reasons and that in all actuality these two people were one and the same person?
-Possibly even like Kote has changed his name from Kvothe only that was for a few unusual ones too.
-Unsolved mystery concerning re-naming names does seem to run riot in the Lackless family.
+A bit like how Kote has changed his name from Kvothe only that his name change was for a few unusual reasons, too.
+Unsolved mystery concerning the re-naming of older names does seem quite normal in the Lockless family.

-The more I thought about it, the better it sounded and I was convinced I was onto something big… I later found out that I wasn’t actually the first to think that, just the latest in a long line of newcomers to the game who have spotted this easy clue first of all and this was the common theory that most people who were reading the books closely had arrived at.
+The more I thought about it, the better it sounded and I was convinced I was onto something big… I later found out that I wasn’t actually the first to think up this theory, just the latest in a long line of newcomers to the game who have spotted this easy clue first of all and this was the most common theory that most people who were reading the books closely had arrived at so far.
+It's also the only theory than everyone agrees on.
 But we all have to begin somewhere, so this part takes me right back to a time when I didn’t even have a proper kkc notebook to scribble my mad ideas in.
 This is a Triangle problem and it goes something like this.

-We are trying to establish a three way link between ‘Dark Laurian, Arliden’s wife’, the classical character ‘Lady Perial’ from For All His Waiting, and Meluan Lackless, the heir to the Lackless Family name.
+We are trying to establish a three way link between ‘Dark Laurian, Arliden’s wife' and Meluan Lackless, the heir to the Lackless Family name and the classical character ‘Lady Perial’ from the play For All His Waiting

 Linking them all together correctly will allow us to arrange them more permanantly in a block of three things with all the other bricks in our wall, a bit like sygaldy only with triangles.
-The three points are to be called P .L. and M. for obvious reasons, and so if this was alchemy it probably would be a plum bob instead, but you know nothing about alchemy.
-Firstly, we are trying to justify that L=M until we are over a third convinced in our heads that it is true.
+The three points we shall call L M and P. for obvious reasons and firstly, we are trying to justify that L=M until we are over a third convinced in our heads that it is true.
 If this was sympathy you would be focussing upon your Alar.
 OK?
 Then off we go.

 Laurian {Lackless} Meluan